-The basic principle of the Association is considered to be the maintenance of the independence, authority and autonomy of each center as being the best guarantee of the development of high level sports in the respective countries.
+The basic principle of the Association is considered to be the maintenance of the independence, authority and autonomy of each centre as being the best guarantee of the development of high level sports in the respective countries.

-2.- Fostering collaboration between all the members:
+2. Fostering collaboration between all the members:

 They will also collaborate with international organizations and associations able to assist in promoting the implementation of the principles and objectives pursued by this Association.

-3.- Maintaining an Ethical Approach:
+3. Maintaining an Ethical Approach:

-4.- Enhancing Staff Development:
+4. Enhancing Staff Development:

-5.- Sharing Information and Knowledge:
+5. Sharing Information and Knowledge:

-6.- Identifying Best Practices:
+6. Identifying Best Practices:

-Identifying and sharing best practices is an essential element in the development of learning.
+The ASPC will develop concepts of best practices to aid in the advancement of high performance sport.
+Identifying and sharing best practices is an essential element in the process of learning.

-7.- Supporting the International Forum on Elite Sport:
+7. Supporting the International Forum on Elite Sport:

 1999 - 2011